- <hr> tag

 tag allows you to communicate effectively.

-By using the superscript tag HTML provides, you not only enhance how your content looks but also how it functions for diverse users and devices.
+By using the superscript tag HTML provides, you not only improve how your content looks but also how it functions for diverse users and devices.
 The combination of semantic correctness, visual formatting, and accessibility makes superscript in HTML a best practice that deserves a spot in your coding toolbox.

 Sign up or download Mimo from the App Store or Google Play to enhance your programming skills and prepare for a career in tech.